-A Visual Studio Code extension that lets you quickly create neat banner comments from the selected text.
+A Visual Studio Code extension that lets you quickly create neat banner comments from the selected text or the current line.

 It is handy for visually separating code blocks, adding headings to configuration files, or simply leaving eye-catching comments.